 - call our helpline on 1300 55 81 81.
 Calling us costs the same as a local call.
 Additional charges may apply if you are calling from overseas, on a mobile or payphone.

 For advice and information in languages other than English, call 131 450 and say the English name of your language.
 Then ask the interpreter to call 1300 55 81 81.

 Knowing your consumer rights will help you avoid problems when you buy products or services.
 View our information on:

-Organisations that help international students
+Other organisations that help international students

 The Study Melbourne Student Centre is a free and confidential support and welfare service for international students studying in Victoria.
-Call its 24-hour phone line on 1800 056 449 (free call from landline phones) or visit the Study Melbourne Student Centre website.
+Call its 24-hour phone line on 1800 056 449 (free call from landline phones) or visit the Study Melbourne website.

 Problems with your education course